amirkeren/deep-learning-course/ex3/README.md

-Run pip `install -r requirements.txt` to install required packages and then run `ex3-1.ipynb` notebook for the denoising autoencoder and classifier and `ex3-2.ipynb` for the variationalautoencoder
+Run pip `install -r requirements.txt` to install required packages and then run `ex3-1.ipynb` notebook for the denoising autoencoder and classifier and `ex3-2.ipynb` for the variational autoencoder
 See exercise presientation here